Norma Shearer: Hollywood

 Shearer was less impressed, however, with her first screen test: "The custom then was to use flat lighting, to throw a great deal of light from all directions, in order to kill all shadows that might be caused by wrinkles or blemishes.
 But the strong lights placed on either side of my face made my blue eyes look almost white, and by nearly eliminating my nose, made me seem cross-eyed.
 The result was hideous."

 The day after the test had been screened for Mayer and Thalberg, cameraman Ernest Palmer found Shearer frantic and trembling in the hallway.
 Speaking with her, he was struck by her "fierce, almost raging disappointment", and after viewing the test himself, agreed that she had been "poorly handled".
-Under Palmer's own supervision, a second test was made and judged a success by the studio brass.
+Under Palmer's own supervision, a second test was made and judged a success by the studio executives.
 The lead in The Wanters seemed hers, until the film's director, John M. Stahl, objected, finding her "unphotogenic".
-Again, Shearer was to be disappointed, relegated to a minor role.
+Again, Shearer was disappointed and relegated to a minor role.